 Alan is the Director of Domestic Policy and works with the center's economists and analysts to present CEPR's work to the public, policy-makers, and the media.
 He covers a broad range of U.S. economic policy areas, including labor markets, financial reform, federal budgets, and social insurance.
 Before joining CEPR, he worked at Congressional Quarterly and Mammen Pritchard Inc. Prior to this, he worked on a number of political campaigns at both the state and national level.
 He holds degrees in Government and Psychology from Georgetown University.

-Alexander Main, Senior Associate, International Policy
+Alexander Main, Director of International Policy

-Alexander Main is Senior Associate for International Policy at the Center for Economic and Policy Research in Washington, DC.
+Alexander Main is Director of International Policy at the Center for Economic and Policy Research in Washington, DC.
 In his work at CEPR, Alex monitors economic and political developments in Latin America and the Caribbean and regularly engages with policy makers and civil society groups from around the region.
 His areas of expertise include Latin American integration and regionalism, US security and counternarcotics policy in Central America, US development assistance to Haiti, and US relations with Bolivia, Brazil, Ecuador, Honduras and Venezuela.
 He is regularly interviewed by national and international media and his analyses have been published in a variety of outlets including The New York Times, Foreign Policy, the Los Angeles Times, The Hill, NACLA, Dissent, Pagina/12, and the Monde diplomatique.
 Prior to CEPR, Alex spent more than six years in South America working as a foreign policy analyst and an international cooperation consultant.
 He holds degrees in history and political science from the Sorbonne University in Paris, France and is fluent in Spanish and French.

 Tel.
 202-293-5380 x123